-By incorporating discretionary spending capacity measures from IXI Services into the promotional strategies of cruise lines, marketers can augment their traditional prospecting techniques and potentially find fresh sources of prospective new cruisers.
+By incorporating discretionary spending capacity measures from Equifax into the promotional strategies of cruise lines, marketers can augment their traditional prospecting techniques and potentially find fresh sources of prospective new cruisers.
 At the same time, cruise marketers can often better match offers for premium accommodations and upgrades with cruisers based on their unique estimated spending capacity level and purchase ability.

-Industry: Travel and Hospitality
+Industry: Travel and hospitality

+To identify new audiences, cruise

+brands can work with Equifax to detect

-To identify NEW AUDIENCES IXI can detect correlations in spending capacities, cruiser preferences, and household discretionary funds to help increase upsell efficiencies.
+correlations in spending capacities,

+cruiser preferences, and household

+discretionary funds to help increase

+upsell efficiencies.

-Further refine \$125K+ income bracket to help fine tune upsell marketing efforts.
+Further refine \$125K+ income bracket to help fine-tune upsell marketing efforts